Top Photos to Take Before Leaving the Hospital with Your Newborn Baby

 The days following the delivery of your baby will be one of the most surreal and magical times as a parent.
 Taking the time to capture as many of these precious moments is something you will cherish for years to come.

-When it comes to taking the photos, you’d be surprised how great of photos you can take with your phone.
-So before we jump into photo inspiration, here’s some tips on how you can take great photos with your phone.
+When it comes to taking photos, you’d be surprised how great of photos you can take with your phone.
+So before we jump into photo inspiration, here are some tips on how you can take great photos with your phone.

 How To Take Better Pictures with your iPhone